xcube-dev/xcube-viewer/docs/features.md

 				Select one or multiple groups by clicking on their names, which will be marked with a checkmark in the checkbox to display them on the map.
-				Selecting a group does not automatically adjust the map's view to the extent of the Place Group.
+				Selecting a group does not automatically adjust the map's view to the extent of the place group.
 			</td>
 		</tr>
 		<tr>